KatherineGemperline/katherinegemperline.github.io/index.md

-# "Thoughts on Chapter 2, *The Pragmatic Programmer*"
+# "Thoughts on Chapter 7, *The Pragmatic Programmer*"
-February 14, 2019
+March 22, 2019

 While reading *The Pragmatic Programmer*, Chapter 7, I paused at the first sentence because yes, that is exactly how I feel in life.
 Though, what they said is exactly what I tend to do with projects: procrastinate.
 But starting too soon?
 That's a problem?
 Yeah, if you code before you know what you're coding, then yeah, that's a problem.
 They should have worded that differently.
 I never thought to use a project glossary before, but I like the idea.
 Especially, when talking with clients becuase they are touchy about those sort of things.